2i2c-org/team-compass/practices/cloud-access.md

 For accounts we fully control, we use [AWS SSO](https://aws.amazon.com/single-sign-on/) to access them.
-We have an [AWS organization](https://aws.amazon.com/organizations/) set up, and sub-accounts for reach AWS account.
+We have an [AWS organization](https://aws.amazon.com/organizations/) set up, and sub-accounts for each AWS account.
 This lets us use just *one* set of user credentials for multiple AWS accounts, with separate billing and access control.
 You can log-in at [https://2i2c.awsapps.com/start#/](https://2i2c.awsapps.com/start#/).